idaholab/virtual_test_bed/doc/content/lfr/cardinal_7pincell/Cardinal_7pin_LFR_demo.md

 !listing lfr/7pin_cardinal_demo/NT.i start=activefuelheight end=richardsonmaxits include-end=True

-### Meshes for Griffin, Heat Conduction and Cardinal solvers style=font-size:125% id=mesh
+### Meshes for Griffin, heat transfer and Cardinal solvers style=font-size:125% id=mesh

-The Griffin and H.C. meshes were generated with the MOOSE Reactor module [!citep](MOOSEReactorModule) which allows for mesh perturbation using the MOOSE Stochastic Tools in the future.
+The Griffin and H.T. meshes were generated with the MOOSE Reactor module [!citep](MOOSEReactorModule) which allows for mesh perturbation using the MOOSE Stochastic Tools in the future.
 The Cardinal mesh is the mirror mesh of the NekRS native mesh and is built by Cardinal automatically by looping through the CFD mesh and copying elements into a lower-order representation.
-Attention was paid to keeping the azimuthal division in the Griffin and H.C. meshes similar to that in the Cardinal mesh for better alignment of nodes on the cladding outer surfaces and duct inner surfaces among the different meshes.
+Attention was paid to keeping the azimuthal division in the Griffin and H.T. meshes similar to that in the Cardinal mesh for better alignment of nodes on the cladding outer surfaces and duct inner surfaces among the different meshes.
 Each duct side was divided into 18 segments in all meshes.
-H.C. has a finer mesh radially and axially than Griffin: 23 vs. 6 in a fuel rod, 10 vs. 2 in a duct, and 16 vs. 4 in a coolant in the radial direction and 48 vs. 24 in the axial direction.
+H.T. has a finer mesh radially and axially than Griffin: 23 vs. 6 in a fuel rod, 10 vs. 2 in a duct, and 16 vs. 4 in a coolant in the radial direction and 48 vs. 24 in the axial direction.
-In H.C., fine meshes in the fuel rod and the duct are needed for accurate temperature and heat flux calculations.
-The finer meshes in the coolant region are used for better convergence metric of the coolant temperature, and those in the axial direction are used for better +NearestNode+ data transfer of heat flux and surface temperature between H.C. and Cardinal.
+In H.T., fine meshes in the fuel rod and the duct are needed for accurate temperature and heat flux calculations.
+The finer meshes in the coolant region are used for better convergence metric of the coolant temperature, and those in the axial direction are used for better +NearestNode+ data transfer of heat flux and surface temperature between H.T. and Cardinal.
 The Cardinal (NekRS) axial mesh is finer in the inlet region to accurately compute the entrance effect.
 The overall mesh configurations for each individual physics solver can be found in [meshes].

 !media lfr/cardinal_7pin/mesh.png
        style=width:100%
        id=meshes
-       caption=Radial (top) and axial (bottom) meshes of Griffin, H.C., and Cardinal.
+       caption=Radial (top) and axial (bottom) meshes of Griffin, H.T., and Cardinal.

 In the Griffin input file, we can load the mesh files produced by MOOSE Reactor module as follows